AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/flash-viewers-eol.md

 # Aviso de fim de vida útil de visualizadores do Flash{#flash-viewers-end-of-life-notice}

-*A partir de 31 de janeiro de 2017, a Adobe Dynamic Media Classic (anteriormente Scene7) encerrou oficialmente o suporte para a plataforma de visualizador de Flashes.*
+*A partir de 31 de janeiro de 2017, a Adobe Dynamic Media Classic (antiga Scene7) encerrou oficialmente o suporte para a plataforma de visualizador de Flashes.*

 <!-- *For more information about this important change, see the following FAQ website:*